BorisDemay/github-bootcamp/slides.md

 ---

 By leveraging git fragments, you can efficiently reference commits without the need to type or copy long SHA-1 hashes, streamlining your Git workflow.

+---

+## How to fix the last commit message